awsdocs/aws-lambda-developer-guide/sample-apps/list-manager/README.md

     Successfully created/updated stack - list-manager

 This script uses AWS CloudFormation to deploy the Lambda functions and an IAM role.
 If the AWS CloudFormation stack that contains the resources already exists, the script updates it with any changes to the template or function code.

+Run the `create-dbtable.sh` script to create a table in the database.

+    list-manager$ ./5-create-dbtable.sh

 # Test